-With elevated views, vibe, and food and drinks, these are some Toronto patios that you'll definitely want to plan your summer around.
+With elevated views, vibe, and food and drinks, these are some Toronto rooftop restaurants and patios that you'll definitely want to plan your summer around.

 “Epic” can mean a lot of different things, but these al fresco settings definitely fit the bill.
 More than just an outdoor dining spot, some of these must-visit patios lay in plain sight, and others are where you least expect.